tammoippen/plotille/README.md

 -----------|-|---------|---------|---------|---------|---------|---------|---------|---------> (X)
            | -3.25364  -2.57209  -1.89055  -1.20900  -0.52746  0.15409   0.83564   1.51718

-# braille do not seem to be monospaced in this font...
 In [6]: print(plotille.hist(np.random.normal(size=10000)))
   bucket   | ________________________________________________________________________________ Total Counts
   -4.15638 | ⠂                                                                                1